UW-HARVEST/c-rust-program-pairs/metadata/README.md

 ### Program Configuration

-Each C or Rust program have different configuration options, specified in the `c_program` or `rust_program` fields in `metadata.schema.json`.
-Note that metadata files in `project` have two program configurations.
-The first is the *global program configuration*, specified as the `project_global_program` field in our schema, which specifies fields that apply to every program pair in the project.
+That metadata files in `project` have two program configurations.
+The *global program configuration* specifies fields that apply to every program pair in the project.
 This includes fields like `repository_url` and `documentation_url`.
-The next *program configuration* is listed as `project_program` in our schema and only applies to individual program pairs, containing the `source_paths` field which are unique to each program.
+The *program configuration* applies to one program pair.

 ### Schema fields